Feyerabend/vm/basal0/TINY.md

 ## Altair BASIC

 So in this climate reactions from the manufacturers side came to light.
-Bill Gates apparently wrote an open letter to those who stole and copied, without permission, code from his company.
+Bill Gates wrote an open letter to those who stole and copied, without permission, code from his company.
 He, Paul Allen and Monte Davidoff had developed Altair BASIC.
-He got welcomed feedback from hundered of people using this BASIC.
-But now suddenly he found out something interesting but irritating.
-He fomulated his complaint like this in February 3, 1976:
+He got welcomed feedback from hundreds of people using his BASIC.
+But now suddenly he found out something interesting, but irritating.
+He formulated his complaint like this in February 3, 1976:

 > Two surprising things are apparent, however.
 1)
 > Most of these "users" never bought BASIC (less than 10% of all